-• If you do NOTHING else recommended in this talk, I strongly encourage everyone to at least go to http://dnsreport.com/ and conduct a basic test of your university's DNS.
+• If you do NOTHING else recommended in this talk, I strongly encourage everyone to at least go to

-That free DNS check will do 56 basic tests, reporting many DNS-related inconsistencies and DNS-related security issues.

-• The output is easy to understand, and once you know an issue exists, you can then work on getting it fixed.
+That free DNS check will do many basic tests, reporting many DNS-related inconsistencies and DNS-related security issues.
+The output is easy to understand, and once you know an issue exists, you can then work on getting it fixed.